 Kate works full-time in paid employment and looks after her own two dogs as well.

 Sarah Jane is a very new recruit having only joined us in September 2011.
 She helps out and gets her weekly “greyhound fix” by doing a regular night feed.
-Sarah Jane works full time in paid employment, but she’s already recruited a new volunteer – her husband!
+Sarah Jane works full time in paid employment, but she’s already recruited a new volunteer – her husband Mark!

-Emily is another recent addition to our team.
-She first joined us in 2011 on a work experience placement from Merrist Wood College.
+Emily joined us in 2011 on a work experience placement from Merrist Wood College.
 She is now is a regular team member and does a regular evening feed on top of her newly found full-time job as a trainee veterinary nurse.

-Very new to our team, she’s already proved herself popular with staff and dog walkers alike.
-Mandy learns quickly, she is very capable and we are sure she will prove a big asset to us over time.
+Mandy’s already proved herself popular with staff and dog walkers alike.
+She learns quickly, is very capable and we are sure she’ll continue to be a big asset to us over time.